mundyreimer/rewriting_systems/README.md

 # Rewriting Systems

 ## TL;DR
-Collection of personal experiments centered around applying *Rewriting Systems* to the study of artificial biological systems, computation, linguistics, and physics.
+Collection of personal experiments on applying *Rewriting Systems* to the study of artificial biological systems, computation, linguistics, and physics.

 ---